tlevine/www.thomaslevine.com/content/!/socrata-formats/index.md

 Data formats are represented in two fields, `format` and `distribution`. `distribution`{#distribution}
 seems to contain all of the different available formats.
 If the data are imported as tabular data, it contains CSV, JSON, XML, &c., all served from the Socrata site.
-And if the data are external links, the file will contain a few external links, still specifying the file types.
+And if the data are external links, it will contain a few external links, still specifying the file types.
 The `format` field contains one of the formats that are specified in the `distribution` field.
 I think it's just the first of the formats.
 For the present analysis, I'm using the `format` field.